-- In addition to these Special Provisions, the Contractor and all sub-contractors are responsible for accident prevention and job site safety for all work as defined by the Contract's "Standard Specifications for Highway and Structure Construction". - The Contractor shall ensure that every Subcontractor, regardless of tier, is in compliance with all local, State and Federal safety regulations; that they are provided a copy of the WisDOT Mega Project Safety and Health Program Manual; and they are informed of their obligations with regards to safety on WisDOT Mega Project. - 3.
-The Contractor shall review the following information (submitted by each Subcontractor, regardless of tier) to ensure complete compliance with the WisDOT Mega Project safety and health program, and all Federal, State and local regulations.
+- In addition to these Special Provisions, the Contractor and all Subcontractors are responsible for accident prevention and job site safety for all work as defined by the Contract's "Standard Specifications for Highway and Structure Construction". - 2.
+The Contractor shall ensure that every Subcontractor, regardless of tier, is in compliance with all local, State and Federal safety regulations; that they are provided a copy of the WisDOT Mega Project Safety and Health Program manual; and they are informed of their obligations with regards to safety on WisDOT Mega Project. - 3.
+The Contractor shall review the following information (submitted by each Subcontractor, regardless of tier) to ensure complete compliance with the WisDOT Mega Project Safety and Health Program, and all Federal, State and local regulations.
 The Contractor shall work with the Subcontractor to correct any deficiencies in the following information to ensure total compliance prior to commencement of work and provide the OCIP SHD final copies of all information required: - a.
 The Subcontractor's site-specific safety and health program, outlining safety policy, responsibilities and procedures. - b.
-Subcontractor's written Right-to-Know Program.
+Subcontractor's written Right-to-Know Program. - c.

-- c.
 Material Safety Data Sheets (MSDS's) on every chemical that each Subcontractor, regardless of tier, will use the project in their specific scope of work.
-They shall be conveniently located where ever the chemicals are in use for easier access - d.
-Resumes of the designated site Safety representative, and alternates.
+They shall be conveniently located where-ever the chemicals are in use for easier access - d.
+Resumes of the designated site safety Representative and alternates.

-The Contractors and subcontractors are required to have a nonworking site safety coordinator of management level if they have (25) Twenty five people or more on the WisDOT Mega Project, two if they have more than 100.
-(This means that if a Prime contractor has 25 or more workers, including subcontractors, they are required to have a non-working safety coordinator of management level) The contractor shall identify alternate Safety representative(s) they must meet the same requirements as the primary safety coordinator.
-In the absence of any full time safety representative, the contractor shall submit in writing the names of the alternate safety representative two weeks prior to their use: all alternates must be approved in advance.
-The alternate safety representative shall be on the job two weeks prior to the primary safety representative being absent from the job-site while acting as an alternate Safety representative, this individual cannot be assigned any other collateral duties.
-The contractor shall have an alternate any time a full time Safety Representative is absent from the job for 1⁄2 day or longer.
+The Contractors and Subcontractors are required to have a non-working site safety coordinator of management level if they have (25) twenty five people or more on the WisDOT Mega Project, two if they have more than 100.
+(This means that if a prime Contractor has 25 or more workers, including Subcontractors, they are required to have a non-working safety coordinator of management level) The Contractor shall identify alternate safety Representative(s).
+They must meet the same requirements as the primary safety coordinator.
+If there are 200 or more employees including the Subcontractors, a third onsite safety manager shall be required In the absence of any full time Safety Representative, the contractor shall submit in writing the names of the alternate Safety Representative two weeks prior to their use.
+All alternates must be approved in advance.
+The alternate Safety Representative shall be on the job two weeks prior to the primary Safety Representative being absent from the job-site.
+While acting as an alternate safety Representative, this individual cannot be assigned any other collateral duties.
+The Contractor shall have an alternate any time a full time Safety Representative is absent from the job for 1⁄2 day or longer.